 There was no doubt in my mind that I would devote this next chapter of my life to my passion for photography.
 I acquired a more serious digital camera with all the accessories, read everything I could on digital photography, joined clubs, subscribed to travel magazines, took numerous classes, workshops and field trips…and I’m still learning.
 It hasn’t been easy.
 There is a lot more to taking professional photographs than I ever imagined and sometimes it has been frustrating, but so far it has been a wonderful journey.

 There have been many people that have guided me along my photographic journey.
 For all of you just starting out on your own photographic journey, let me offer some suggestions.
 If you feel intimidated by other photographers, don’t.
 Let’s face it, there are scores of gifted and talented ones all over the world.
 So what?
 Regardless if you just want to learn skills to improve your images or if you want to become a professional, always remember that the “pros” all started out just like you.
 If you seek their advice and expertise and they are impatient or make you feel inferior or inadequate because of your age, physical limitations or the “equipment” you use, don’t get discouraged.
 Move on to those instructors who are compassionate, non-judgmental and love to share.
 You’ll learn that each of them has their own style and it may not be yours.
 That’s okay.
 I suggest you learn the basics from as many sources as you can and then develop your own style.
 (See my page on interesting links to help you on your journey).
 Believe me, if you ask 5 professional photographers how they would approach a photograph, you’ll get 5 different answers.
 FOCUS (sorry) on what you are passionate about and find your niche.
-I am currently offering classes for beginners.
-In Spring 2020 I will be offering Field Trip Workshops.
+I am currently offering classes for beginners and in 2020 I will be offering Field Trip Workshops.
 Call the Guilded Gallery at (360) 629-2787 for dates and times.
-The gallery is located in Stanwood, Washington.

 “Every artist was first an amateur.”